 Humans in the Western world, in contrast, do not display this kind of relationship.
-Not only do we hunt animals unnecessarily; throughout history, we have been known to hunt them to dangerously small numbers, even to the point of extinction.
-The American bison would be one example, which in the 19th century nearly became extinct due to over-hunting and slaughter.
+Not only do we hunt animals unnecessarily; throughout history, we have been known to hunt them to the point of dangerously small numbers, even to the point of extinction.
+The American bison would be one example, which in the 19th century nearly became extinct due to overhunting and slaughter.
 Like the Native Americans, we have no rituals, rules or reverence guiding the hunt.
-We are oblivious to the animal’s suffering and we fail to realise how damaging over-hunting is to the overall environment.
+We are oblivious to the animal’s suffering and we fail to realise how damaging overhunting is to the overall environment.

 Native Americans retain this same conservationist attitude when it comes to plants as well.
 No patch of land will be stripped completely of its vegetation.
 They gather plants with the intention of preserving them and approach the gathering process, like the hunting process, with prayer and ceremony.
 The antithesis of this is the Western practice of deforestation and soil degradation, which includes soil erosion (the loss of soil) and nutrient loss (the loss of vital nutrients from the soil that plants need to grow).

 Shepard Krech in The Ecological Indian: Myth and History (1993) has the following to say about Native American culture:

 If we describe a Native American as a conservationist, we do not mean that he calculates sustainable yield into the distant future…but rather that he does not waste or despoil, exhaust or extinguish, and [he] leaves the environment and resources like animal populations in a usable state for succeeding generations.

 This is another way in which Native American and Western cultures radically differ.
 In the West we consume natural resources in an extremely short-sighted way – we are blind to the long-term consequences of our actions.
 Moreover, we selfishly only care about the instant gratification of ourselves or we blindly only consider the positive effects that our actions have on our generation.